Sagebrew/com.sagebrew.web/README.md

 Where ACCOUNT is the Loggly account and TOKEN is your Loggly token change Example1\ to djangoapp

+Then run `sudo service rsyslog restart` to restart rsyslog.

 To setup Loggly with celery logging:
 ```
 LOGGLY_INPUT_KEY = "your key here"